 I studied Graphic Design and Photography at Massachusetts College of Art in Boston and had the great fortune to have Abelardo Morrell as my first teacher.
 I was shooting 35mm black and white film with my Nikon FM2 and learned to print my own images and fell in love with photography.

 I enrolled full-time at New England School of Photography and graduated with honors in photojornalism.
 I studied color printing techniques and technical aspects of image making with Neil Rennie,

-In 2001 I signed up for a course in night photography with the Nocturnes.
+In California I signed up for a course in night photography with the Nocturnes.
 My instructors were Tim Baskerville and Lance Keimig.
 That started an entirely new exploration of image making.
 I initially shot 35mm film with my Nikon FM2, but soon I wanted to make images on a bigger negative.
 Since I could not afford a decent 2 1/4 format camera, I bought a Holga for about $20 and did a bit of research on how to disable the shutter to keep it open for long exposures and I began making images that had a very painterly quality.
 For me the quality of a photograph lies not necessarily in the sharpness and perfection but of the feeling it invokes.

-In the past few years I have explored other ways of image making, like printmaking, painting and screen printing.
+I have explored other ways of image making, like printmaking, screen printing and old techniques like cyanotype.
 I like the handmade quality of these processes as opposed to the digital processes which feels removed from the image for me.

 For the past few years I have begun to paint in oils and once again it is a love affair and a learning process that is challenging and so rewarding.
 A whole new world of creating images opens up.
 You will notice that most of my paintings have subjects that are ocean related, like fish and seascapes.